knuckleheadsmiff/homebridge-garagedoor-ryobi/README.md

 `https://tti.tiwiconnect.com/api/devices?username=RYOBI_ACCOUNT_EMAIL&password=RYOBI_PASSORD`

 You will get an array of results, if you have only 1 device (like me) the deviceid will be **`result[0].varName`** except if result[0].deviceTypeIds[1] == `gda500hub` then use **`result[1].varName`** .

-## debug_sensitive

-To debug server requests/responses I need to log lots of sensitive data--not my fault, the server responses include sensitive data scattered.
-The responses contain from the server Account Names, API keys, and DeviceIDs.
-You don't want this scattered in homebridge log files on your machine or mailed to other folks that need your homebridge log files for other reasons.
-Currently I can't prevent this because the API I have to get the the door state requires your login and password--not an api key.
-This is very unfortunate.
-A  `debug_sensitive parameter`  config parameter is available and should normally always be false--the default.
-You have been warned.
-Had this not been the case I would have used and `apiKey` and the `deviceid` rather than your password in the config file.

-The sensitive data is ONLY logged when this config setting is true **and** when debugging homebridge itself: ` DEBUG=* homebridge -D -P`

 ## homebridge log entries: